qheilmann/CommandAPI-docs/docs/en/test/utils.md

 If you expect the command to succeed, use `assertCommandSucceedsWithArguments`.
 If you expect the command's executor to throw a [`WrapperCommandSyntaxException`](../create-commands/executors/handle-failures#handle-command-failures), use `assertCommandFailsWithArguments`.
 You can give these methods either an array or a Map holding all arguments you expect to be present for the command.

-Note that if the command input cannot be parsed, the command will fail, but a CommandAPI executor will never be run.
-In this case, a CommandAPI executor will have never been run, so `assertCommandFailsWithArguments` will not have any arguments to inspect, and the test will fail.
+Note that if the command input can’t be parsed, the command will fail, but a CommandAPI executor will never be run.
+In this case, a CommandAPI executor will never have been run, so `assertCommandFailsWithArguments` will not have any arguments to inspect, and the test will fail.
 You can only successfully use `assertCommandFails` in this situation.

 ## Verifying suggestions

 ### Suggestion texts

-There are 4 basic methods that may be used to verify the text of a command's suggestions:
+There are four basic methods that may be used to verify the text of a command's suggestions:

 ```java
 void assertCommandSuggests(CommandSender sender, String command, String... expectedSuggestions)